alperdomo/CoverageAndPower/README.md

-## Step 1.
-Run CoveragePerSnpParallel.pl (do a less -S to the script to find more information on how to proceed with it).
-## Step 2.
-Run the PowerAndFeatureCounts.pl script (do a less -S to the script to find more information on how to proceed with it).
+# Calculate coverage per SNP, plot power to detect allelic imbalance, and count SNPs heterozygous SNPs within genomic elements

-</font> scripts to calculate CoveragePerSNP in single cell RNA and ATAC seq data </font>
+Scripts to calculate the coverage per SNP in bam files.
+This repository was initially thought to explore single cell RNA and ATAC seq data

 This repository contains: